Updated 19th October 2021

 Get onto Slack, and learn how to use it: Further details on our Members' area page.

-We currently have three active local groups.
+We currently have two active local groups.
 All Green-minded folk in the areas covered are invited to connect with their group.

 Green Party member?
 Interested in starting a neighbourhood Green Party group where you live in Urban Dorset?
 We can help you get started.
 Email Martine at firstname.lastname@example.org.